 The NHS has been meeting regularly with a group of local people.
 They include Cornwall Council and town councillors, patient representatives, GPs, the League of Friends and other NHS organisations.
 Together they looked at the needs of the community and how services can respond to those needs.

-Last summer a number of community teams including health visitors, school nurses and speech and language therapists moved into St Barnabas.
+In 2019 several community teams including health visitors, school nurses and speech and language therapists moved into St Barnabas.
 This allowed some development work to be undertaken at the surgery.
-This means that there are more than 70 staff members from across children’s and adult’s community teams who are working from St Barnabas Hospital.
+This means that more than 70 staff members from across children’s and adult’s community teams work from St Barnabas Hospital.

 That has helped to improve coordination of care across teams.
 Physiotherapy and respiratory clinics are run at St Barnabas as well as consultant-led clinics from University Hospital Plymouth.

 In October 2017 a workshop held in Saltash Guildhall involved the NHS, charities and voluntary organisations.

 The event was used to discuss examples of individuals who had complex care needs to consider.
 It also looked at how creating broader solutions in the wider community may help to deliver improved care and support.

 Drop-in sessions were held in Saltash to give people an opportunity to: